Shuttle Carrier Aircraft: Design and development

 The first aircraft, a Boeing 747-123 registered N905NA, was originally manufactured for American Airlines.
 With a decline in air traffic and failure to fill their 747s, American Airlines sold it to NASA.
 It still wore the visible American cheatlines while testing Enterprise in the 1970s.
 It was acquired in 1974 and initially used for trailing wake vortex research as part of a broader study by NASA Dryden, as well as Shuttle tests involving an F-104 flying in close formation and simulating a release from the 747.

-The aircraft was extensively modified for NASA by Boeing in 1976.
+In 1976, N905NA was extensively modified by Boeing with components designed by NASA at the Dryden Flight Research Center.
 While first-class seats were kept for NASA passengers, its main cabin and insulation were stripped, and the fuselage was strengthened.
 Mounting struts were added on top of the 747, located to match the fittings on the Shuttle that attach it to the external fuel tank for launch.
 With the Shuttle riding on top, the center of gravity was altered.
 Vertical stabilizers were added to the tail to improve stability when the Orbiter was being carried.
 The avionics and engines were also upgraded.

 An internal escape slide was added behind the flight deck in case of catastrophic failure mid-flight.
 In the event of a bail-out, explosives would be detonated to make an opening in the fuselage at the bottom of the slide, allowing the crew to exit through the slide and parachute to the ground.
 The slide system was removed following the Approach and Landing Tests because of concerns over the possibility of escaping crew members being ingested into an engine.

 Flying with the additional drag and weight of the Orbiter imposed significant fuel and altitude penalties.
 The range was reduced to 1000 nmi, compared to an unladen range of 5500 nmi, requiring an SCA to stop several times to refuel on a transcontinental flight.
 Without the Orbiter, the SCA needed to carry ballast to balance its center of gravity.
 The SCA had an altitude ceiling of 15000 ft and a maximum cruise speed of Mach 0.6 with the orbiter attached.
 A crew of 170 took a week to prepare the shuttle and SCA for flight.

 Studies were conducted to equip the SCA with aerial refueling equipment, a modification already made to the U.S. Air Force E-4 (modified 747-200s) and 747 tanker transports for the IIAF.
 However, during formation flying with a tanker aircraft to test refueling approaches, minor cracks were spotted on the tailfin of N905NA.
 While these were not likely to have been caused by the test flights, it was felt that there was no sense taking unnecessary risks.
 Since there was no urgent need to provide an aerial refueling capacity, the tests were suspended.